098765d/dualPredictor/README.md

 by Dong, Cheng, and Kan

-## Introduction
+## 1. Introduction

-The dualPredictor is a tool that combines regression analysis with binary classification to forecast student academic outcomes and identify at-risk students.
+The dualPredictor tool combines regression analysis with binary classification to forecast student academic outcomes and identify at-risk students.
 This user guide provides a step-by-step walkthrough on how to install and use the dualPredictor package.
 The figure below illustrates the mechanism of how dualPredictor generates dual output (regression and classification) by combining a regressor and a metric.

+### 1.1 How does dualPredictor provide dual prediction output?
+- **Output 1 = Grade prediction**: from the trained regressor (e.g., Lasso)
+- Optimal cut-off: The default cut-off is the ground truth criteria to distinguish at-risk students, and the optimal cut-off is a tunned value that maximizes the metric (e.g., Youden Index) for a given regressor with the corresponding default cut-off value.
+- **Output 2 = Binary label prediction**:
+  - if predicted grade < optimal cut-off: label = 1
+  - if predicted grade >= optimal cut-off: label = 0

 ![](https://github.com/098765d/dualPredictor/raw/eb30145140a93d355342340d2a7ab256ccbbbf6e/figs/how_dual_works.png)
-**Fig 1**: Mechanism of how dualPredictor generates dual outputs.
+**Fig 1**: How does dualPredictor provide dual prediction output?

+### 1.2 How does dualPredictor provide model explanations?
+- Global level model explanations: Model's feature coefficients plot
+- **Local level model explanations**: Model's feature contribution for a specific data point
+    - How to get the feature contribution?

+      Given a linear model with a total number of M features, the model can be represented as:
+      ```math
+      f(x) = \sum_{j=1}^{M} w_j x_j + b
+      ```

+      The j-th feature contribution for the i-th data point can be approximated from the formula:

+      ```math
+      \phi_i(f, x) = w_j (x_j - E[x_j])
+      ```

+      The formula can be seen as a simple approximation of the Shapley value from page 6 of the papaer [Lundberg, S. M., & Lee, S. I. (2017).
+A unified approach to interpreting model predictions.
+Advances in neural information processing systems, 30.](https://dl.acm.org/doi/10.5555/3295222.3295230)

-## Motivation
+## 2. Motivation
-The motivation behind the dualPredictor package is to make the use of complex models as simple as possible for all users, regardless of their coding experience.
-The model package is designed using the same syntax as the popular scikit-learn models, making it easy for users with experience in scikit-learn to quickly start using the dualPredictor.
-The model attributes, model methods(model.fit(X, y); model.predict(X)) are intentionally designed to mimic the scikit-learn model object, providing a familiar and user-friendly experience for user.
+The dualPredictor package's motivation is to make complex models as simple as possible for all users, regardless of their coding experience.
+The model package is designed using the same syntax as the popular scikit-learn models, making it easy for users with experience in scikit-learn to start using the dualPredictor quickly.
+The model attributes and model methods(model.fit(X, y); model.predict(X)) is intentionally designed to mimic the scikit-learn model object, providing a familiar and user-friendly experience for the user.
 ```python
 # intialize the model, specify the parameters
 model = DualModel(model_type='lasso', metric='f1_score', default_cut_off=2.5)